An evidence-based document investigation · 330 declassified files

 Eight patterns that survive agency, decade, and command

 Cold infrared signatures.
 SWIR-only detection.
 90-degree kinematic turns.
 Nuclear surveillance.
 Parent objects deploying sub-objects.
 Instantaneous disappearance.
-Documented across 224 records from seven agencies.
+Documented across 330 files from seven agencies.
 Observers classified from each other for years.
 They agree on the details.

 The Video Archive

-Every UAP video from both PURSUE tranches — AARO descriptions, sensor metadata, embedded playback.
+Every UAP video from all four PURSUE tranches: AARO descriptions, sensor metadata, embedded playback.
 The F-16C Lake Huron shootdown.
 The Syrian clip the submitting command titled ‘instantaneous acceleration.’
 Three and a half hours of footage that was classified until now.

 Open the video archive →